neondatabase/website/content/docs/guides/flyway-multiple-environments.md

 If the command was successful, you’ll see output similar to that shown above.

 ### Run the migration on your product environment
+Switch to the Flyway root directory and run the following command:
 ```bash
 flyway migrate -configFiles="conf/env_prod.conf"
 ```